Make an appointment with your family doctor or pediatrician if you or your child has signs and symptoms common to scabies.

 - When did you first notice these signs and symptoms?

 - Have these signs and symptoms gotten worse over time?

-- Has anyone else with whom you have frequent, close contact had a rash, an itch or both within the last several weeks?
+- Has anyone else with whom you have frequent, close contact had a rash, an itch or both within the past several weeks?

 - Are you currently pregnant or nursing?

-- Are you or your child currently being treated or have you recently been treated for any other medical conditions?
+- Are you or is your child currently being treated or have you or your child recently been treated for any other medical conditions?

 - What medications are you or your child currently taking, including prescription and over-the-counter drugs, vitamins and supplements?

 - Is your child in child care?

 In the time leading up to your appointment, try at-home and over-the-counter (OTC) remedies to help reduce itching.
 Cool water, antihistamines and calamine lotion may provide some relief.
 Ask your doctor what OTC medications and lotions are safe for your child.